breandan/breandan.github.io/_posts/2014-08-18-shell-script.md

 # Prompt to launch newly installed IDE
 while true; do
     read -p "Installation complete.
-To launch the IDE, just run: $IDE Would you like to launch $IDE right now?
+To launch $IDE, run: $IDE Would you like to launch $IDE right now?
 (Y/N) > " REPLY

     case $REPLY in
         [yY] ) eval $IDE; break;;